DocEmerald/debate_cases/README.md

-# debatecases-example
+# debate_cases
-An example git repository of debate cases.
+A git repository of debate cases.

 ## Format